Written by Alana McLachlin

 Money and Responsibility

 There is a good reason that traditional publishing takes so long: many experts collaborate to design a high-quality product.
-Once the manuscript is polished, the author's work is done.
+Once the book is polished, the author's work is done.
 It's up to the publishing house to design, prepare, print, and promote your book.

 If you self-publish, you're on your own—and with great publishing power comes great financial responsibility.
-Writing the manuscript is just the beginning of the process.
+Writing the book is just the beginning of the process.
 You must then commission cover art, organize the book's contents, manage the printing process, decide how many copies to order, and market your work.
 While traditional publishing houses foot the bill for all of these steps, if you go the self-publishing route, each cost will come out of your own wallet.

 Keep in mind that though a publishing house will cover all of these costs, it will also keep a cut of the book's profits.
 If you self-publish, every dollar you make is your own.